 ^c On-slit nodding not possible at all wavelengths.
-Observers must check this at http://irastro.physics.ucdavis.edu/exes/etc/
+Observers must check this at ETC

 ^d Resolving power is a strong function of wavelength and slit width

 The cross-dispersion chamber is conceptually similar to the echelon chamber.
 The light expands from the input to an off-axis paraboloid that again serves as both collimator and camera mirror.
 The collimated beam is sent to the cross-dispersion grating which disperses the light in the plane of the grating.
 The camera mirror sends the light to our detector.
 When operating in single-order, long-slit spectral configurations-our Medium and Low resolution science configurations-the light never enters the high-resolution echelon chamber.